-Albany Rural Cemetery - Real Albany Haunt
+Albany Rural Cemetery - Real Albany Haunted Place

 The Albany Rural Cemetery was founded in April of 1841 and occupies 467 acres of well manicured land.
 Apparently some of those buried here must like the graveyard, as they have decided to stick around instead of moving on to the next life!
 Among the many spirits who have been spotted here are a girl in a prom gown, a mad horse who died by hitting his head on a monument while fleeing from his owners, a hitchhiker, and a sad, gray lady whose body was found in the nearby lake.
 Anna T. Osterhoudt, who shot herself to death atop her husband’s grave has made a few appearances, as had Mary Douglas Scott, who killed herself by drinking arsenic while at the cemetery.
 Locals say that many other spirits roam the grounds as well.

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - Albany Rural Cemetery

 Disclaimer: New York Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!